 The technique of effective oral presentation of reports is emphasized through criticisms of the reports from the standpoint of public speaking by a member of the department of English.
 In the third term senior year, students will visit and inspect engineering projects.

 Instructors: McCrery, Michael.

 CE 20.
-Elements of Water Supply.
+Introduction to Sanitary Engineering.
 6 units (2-0-4); second term.
+Prerequisite: Hy 2 ab.